Saravanangiitj/g23ai2016_VCC-Assignment/README.md

 About the Project

 This is part of VCC Assignment 1 Q no: 2.
+Roll no: g23ai2016, Name: Saravanan Gnanapandithamani

 Running the Container